 Jimmy Roberts composed the music for I Love You, You’re Perfect, Now Change, the second longest-running Off Broadway musical ever, written with playwright Joe DiPietro.
 He is noted for two other scores, The Thing About Men, voted Best Musical of 2003 by the New York Outer Critics Circle, and The Velveteen Rabbit, a children’s musical, which toured the U.S. for ten years.
 As a pianist (Merkin Hall, Steinway Hall, Time Warner Center), he has been praised for the intriguing way he blends classical pieces with popular standards.
 He is a graduate of the Manhattan School of Music, where he studied with noted pianist, Constance Keene.

 Patrick Vaccariello is a sought after music director, conductor and arranger, both on Broadway and internationally.
-Mr. Vaccariello has served as music director or music supervisor for the Broadway and National Tour productions of Hugh Jackman: Back on Broadway, West Side Story, Come Fly Away, Lend Me a Tenor, Gypsy (with Patti LuPone and Bernadette Peters), A Chorus Line, La Cage Aux Follies, The Boy from Oz, Cabaret, and many others.
+Mr. Vaccariello has served as the Music Director of the Tony awards for the past three years, and has served as music director or music supervisor for the Broadway and National Tour productions of Hugh Jackman: Back on Broadway, West Side Story, Come Fly Away, Lend Me a Tenor, Gypsy (with Patti LuPone and Bernadette Peters), A Chorus Line, La Cage Aux Follies, The Boy from Oz, Cabaret, and many others.
 Internationally, Mr. Vaccariello has had the pleasure of conducting The Music of Andrew Lloyd Webber worldwide, including at Beijing’s Great Hall of the People; Cabaret at Paris’ Theatre Marigny; and Hugh Jackman in his solo show, Hugh Jackman in Performance, at Toronto’s Princess of Wales Theater.
 Mr. Vaccariello has worked with some of the biggest stars in the world, not only on Broadway, but also in opera and dance.
 He currently serves as an adjunct professor at NYU’s Steinhart School and has taught workshops for students at both the Yale School of Drama and the Hartt School of Music.